 Archbishop of Canterbury calls church’s slave trade links a ‘source of shame’

-The church’s investigation found its predecessor fund had invested ‘significant amounts’ in the trade of enslaved people.
+Church’s investigation found its predecessor fund had invested ‘significant amounts’ in trade of enslaved people

 The Archbishop of Canterbury has apologised after research found the Church of England’s investment fund had links to the slave trade, calling it a “source of shame”.